UnDim/legacyparktennis-old/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy to Firebase
+After you run `ng build` run `firebase deploy`.
+This will deploy all assets in the dist folder to the firebase server.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).